Call Now: (732) 200-4273

 What Are The Types of Alimony?

 In New Jersey, there are four recognized types of alimony.
-The four types of alimony are open durational, limited durational, rehabilitative and reimbursement.
+The four types of alimony are open durational, limited duration, rehabilitative, and reimbursement.
 Open durational alimony is support paid by one spouse to the other after a marriage of more than twenty (20) years.
 Alimony is no longer considered permanent as of 2014, which means open durational alimony will have a termination event.
 This is often defined in a final settlement between the parties or can be defined by case law or the Court.
-Rehabilitative alimony can be awarded to provide short-term support for educational and training purposes.
-This requires a detailed plan including timeframe leading to eventual employment.
-Limited durational alimony may be given in shorter marriages where one spouse needs temporary financial support to establish his/her post-divorce life.
-And finally, reimbursement alimony can be provided to a spouse who supported the other through extensive education and training for a lucrative career.

 Calculating Alimony in New Jersey

 When determining alimony, the goal of the court is to ensure that each spouse maintains a standard of living similar to what they enjoyed while married.
 There is not one single formula that New Jersey courts use to decide and award alimony.
-Instead, there is a statute setting out factors that may be considered in determination.
+Instead, there is a statute setting out factors that may be considered in the determination.

 These include: